Maham224/my-first-project/README.md

-# my-first-project
+# My First Project

+Hello! 👋

+I am a student currently learning and exploring technology and AI tools.
-This repository reflects my learning journey in AI tools, technology, and basic programming as a beginner.
+This repository is part of my learning journey where I will share my basic projects and progress.

+## What I am learning
+- Basics of programming
+- AI tools and applications
+- Problem solving

+## Goal
+My goal is to improve my skills and build useful projects in the future.

+Thanks for visiting! 😊